pfrazee/local/docs/apps/worker_protocol.md

 The process of a request from a worker is as follows:

- - The 'httplRequest' message is dispatched to the document with the entire request contained (including the full request body-- no request streaming may occur at this time).
+ - The 'httpRequest' message is dispatched to the document with the entire request contained (including the full request body-- no request streaming may occur at this time).
- - A promise is returned from the `request` function
+ - A promise is returned from the `dispatch` function
  - The environment sends the request and retrieves a response.
- - The environment posts a reply to the original 'httplRequest' message with the response headers.
+ - The environment posts a reply to the original 'httpRequest' message with the response headers.
  - The worker generates a `ClientResponse` object and fulfills its promise with it.
  - The worker attaches to the reply's data stream (response streaming is supported currently, in order to enable Server-Sent Events over HTTPL).
  - As new messages arrive in the stream, their data is written to the `ClientResponse` object.